jeff5/very-slow-jython/docs/src/site/sphinx/architecture/interpreter-structure.rst

 necessary to deal with `Non-Python created threads`_.

-The direction of development in this part of CPython is towards one GIL per interpreter (``PyInterpreterState``), so that interpreters are able to execute concurrently.
+The direction of development in this part of CPython is towards one GIL per interpreter (in ``PyInterpreterState``), so that interpreters are able to execute concurrently.
 Interpreters do not share objects: each has their own memory pool from which that interpreter's objects are allocated.
-As a result, threads in different interpreters may safely increment and decrement reference counts protected by that interpreter's GIL from errors of concurrent modification.
+As a result, threads in different interpreters may safely increment and decrement reference counts protected by that interpreter's lock from errors of concurrent modification.

 In fact, interpreters do not share objects *by design*, but it is not possible to prevent an application or extension from doing so.